Understand the potential of your compound to be a substrate of the BCRP efflux transporter using our BCRP substrate identification assy.

 |Integrity Marker||Lucifer Yellow|

-Efflux ratio for bidirectional assessment in presence and absence of fumitremorgin C
+Efflux ratio in presence and absence of fumitremorgin C

 Why is it important to identify substrates of BCRP?